shawn-padstats/dsc623_final_project/README.md

-Veterinary Clinic Database Management Script Introduction
+# Veterinary Clinic Database Management Script

+# Introduction

 This script is designed to manage a veterinary clinic's database using SQLite, implemented in Python.
 It creates the entire database schema with all necessary constraints, inserts initial data, and performs several transactions to manipulate and query the data.
 The script is standalone and can be run in any Python-compatible environment.

-Features
+# Features

 Database Schema Creation: Develops SQL code to create the entire database schema, reflecting all specified constraints.
 Data Insertion: Inserts at least 5 tuples for each relation (Clinic, Owner, Staff, Pet, Examination).
 Transactions and Queries: Performs 5 transactions corresponding to common operations in a veterinary clinic, using embedded SQL.
 Constraint Enforcement: Implements and demonstrates various constraints, ensuring data integrity and robustness.

-Requirements
+# Requirements

 Python Version: Python 3.6 or higher.
 Required Packages:
 sqlite3: Standard Python library for SQLite databases (no installation required).
 pandas: For data manipulation and displaying query results in a tabular format.
-Install via pip if not already installed: bash
+Install via pip if not already installed

-Copy code
-pip install pandas
-How to Run the Script
+# How to Run the Script
 Ensure Required Packages are Installed:

 Verify that you have Python 3.6 or higher installed.
-Install pandas if it's not already installed: bash
+Install pandas if it's not already installed: pip install pandas
-Copy code
-pip install pandas
-Save the Script:

-Save the script code into a file named vet_clinic.py.
+Save the script code into a file named vet_clinic.py (code provided in the Complete Script section below).

 Run the Script:
 Open a terminal or command prompt.
 Navigate to the directory containing vet_clinic.py.
-Execute the script using the command: bash
+Execute the script using the command: python vet_clinic.py
-Copy code
-python vet_clinic.py
 Observe the Output:

 The script will print the results of each transaction to the console.
 Any constraint violations will be reported with error messages.
-Script Overview
+# Script Overview
-1. Database Schema Creation with Constraints
+# 1. Database Schema Creation with Constraints
 The script defines the entire database schema with all specified constraints using SQL code within the create_tables(conn) function.

-Tables and Constraints
+# Tables and Constraints
 Clinic:

 Primary Key: clinicNo